Particular/docs.particular.net/nservicebus/outbox/index.md

 ## How it works

-The Outbox feature is implemented using the [Outbox](http://gistlabs.com/2014/05/the-outbox/) and the [Deduplication](https://en.wikipedia.org/wiki/Data_deduplication#In-line_deduplication) patterns.
+The Outbox feature is implemented using the [outbox](http://gistlabs.com/2014/05/the-outbox/) and the [deduplication](https://en.wikipedia.org/wiki/Data_deduplication#In-line_deduplication) patterns.

-Every time an incoming message is processed, a copy of that message is stored in the persistent _Outbox storage_.
-Whenever a new message is received, the framework determines whether that message has been processed already by checking for its presence in Outbox storage.
+Every time an incoming message is processed, a copy of that message is stored in the persistent _outbox storage_.
+Whenever a new message is received, the framework determines whether that message has been processed already by checking for its presence in outbox storage.

-If the message is not found in Outbox storage then it is processed in the regular way, shown in the following diagram:
+If the message is not found in outbox storage then it is processed in the regular way, shown in the following diagram:

 ![No DTC Diagram](outbox.svg)

 Processing a new incoming message consists of the following steps:

  * The handlers responsible for processing the message are invoked.
- * The _downstream messages_ (messages sent while processing the message, e.g. from inside handlers) are stored in Outbox storage and business data is saved.
+ * The _downstream messages_ (messages sent while processing the message, e.g. from inside handlers) are stored in outbox storage and business data is saved.
 Both operations are executed within a single (non-distributed) transaction.
- * The downstream messages are sent and then marked as _dispatched_ in Outbox storage.
+ * The downstream messages are sent and then marked as _dispatched_ in outbox storage.

-If an incoming message is found in Outbox storage, then it is treated as a duplicate and is not processed again.
+If an incoming message is found in outbox storage, then it is treated as a duplicate and is not processed again.

 Even though an incoming message has been processed and business data has been saved, the framework might fail to immediately send the downstream messages.
 For example, the message queueing system may be unavailable, or the NServiceBus endpoint may be stopped before the messages can be dispatched.
-However, whenever an NServiceBus endpoint is started or is already running, and the framework detects downstream messages in Outbox storage which are not marked as dispatched, it will attempt to dispatch them at that time.
+However, whenever an NServiceBus endpoint is started or is already running, and the framework detects downstream messages in outbox storage which are not marked as dispatched, it will attempt to dispatch them at that time.

 Note: On the wire level, the Outbox guarantees `at-least-once` message delivery, meaning downstream messages may be sent and processed multiple times.
 At the handler level, however, the Outbox guarantees only transactionally exact-once or non-transactional at-least-once message processing, identical to distributed transactions.
 This higher guarantee level is due to the deduplication that happens on the receiving side.

 ## Important design considerations

-WARNING: Because the Outbox uses a single (non-distributed) database transaction to store all data, the business data and Outbox storage *must exist in the same database*.
+WARNING: Because the Outbox uses a single (non-distributed) database transaction to store all data, the business data and outbox storage *must exist in the same database*.

  * The Outbox feature works only for messages sent from NServiceBus message handlers.
  * Endpoints using DTC can only communicate with endpoints using the Outbox if either of the following conditions are satisfied:
    * Endpoints using the Outbox do not send messages to endpoints using DTC.
 However, endpoints using DTC can send messages to endpoints using the Outbox.
    * If endpoints using the Outbox send messages to endpoints using DTC, then the handlers processing those messages are [idempotent](https://en.wikipedia.org/wiki/Idempotence).
  * The Outbox may generate duplicate messages if outgoing messages are successfully dispatched but the _Mark as dispatched_ phase fails.
-This may happen for a variety of reasons, including _Outbox storage_ connectivity issues and deadlocks.
+This may happen for a variety of reasons, including _outbox storage_ connectivity issues and deadlocks.

 ## Enabling the Outbox